 However, at scale — and if requesters attempt to retry the failed operation as soon as an error occurs — the network can quickly become saturated with new and retired requests, each competing for network bandwidth.
 This pattern will continue until a full system meltdown occurs.

 To avoid such scenarios, backoff algorithms such as the common exponential backoff must be used.
-Exponential backoff algorithms gradually increase the rate at which retries are performed, thus avoiding network congestion.
+Exponential backoff algorithms gradually decrease the rate at which retries are performed, thus avoiding network congestion.

 In its simplest form, a pseudo exponential backoff algorithm looks like this: